 When choosing what to name your chatbot, there are a few different styles.
 The type you select depends on your industry, the tone of your business, the purpose of your bot, and how you want customers to view your brand.
 A list of a few common categories of chatbot names includes:

 - A human name, like Lisa or Everett.
-These types of names are often a good choice for businesses in more serious industries, like for banking, taxes, medical, or law.
+These types of names are often a good choice for businesses in more serious industries, like for banking, taxes, or medical services.
 They offer a bit more formality, and don’t distract from the topic at hand.

 - A robot name, like Bolt or Alpha.
 Names like these make it clear that the user is chatting with a bot rather than a human, which can help avoid any confusion.
 You might consider a robot name if you’re in an industry like tech, education, or finance.